v47-io/architect-rs/docs/src/templates/fetching.md

 # Fetching

-Architect uses Git to fetch remote repositories, therefore it supports all the ways to fetch and authenticate that Git does.
+Architect uses Git to fetch remote repositories.

 Fetching a remote repository is pretty straightforward, but Architect also supports fetching templates from a local directory.